cefn/retrotextual/code/desktop/display/README.md

 To run this emulator, make sure the following install steps have been run...

-pip3 install hbmqtt
+`pip3 install hbmqtt numpy graphics.py`

-pip3 install graphics.py
-...which requires tk...
-[on Ubuntu] sudo apt install python3-tk
+Note: graphics.py requires tk, [on Ubuntu] `sudo apt install python3-tk`

+# Running

+Change into the `retrotextual:code/desktop` directory and try one of the following lines to launch a graphical window and run an animation...

+python3 -m examples.helloworld
+python3 -m examples.hellofade
+python3 -m examples.flashwash